hotosm/osm-merge/docs/mvum.md

 ### Preserved Fields

-The field names are a bit truncated in the dataset, but these are the
+The field names are a bit truncated in the dataset, but these are the ones that are converted.
+The MVU and RoaCore datasets uses the same columns names, the only difference is whether an underbar is used.

 * ID is id
 * NAME is name